hydrogo/hydrogo.github.io/_posts/2018-08-06-My-first-Hackathon.md

 published: true
 date: '2018-08-06'
 ---
+and the story of how I failed.
+Twice.

 Hey there!

 It is my first attempt to write a blog post in English, so don't be mad at my writing skills and [let me speak from my heart](https://www.youtube.com/watch?v=y6xNL41CB9o)!